endless-sky/endless-sky-wiki/wiki/PlayersManual.md

 You can press Escape or Control + W to close most dialogs and panels.

 When being offered a special mission, pressing the map key brings up the map with the mission's destination indicated with a large white pointer.

+### Note for Linux users:
+Certain keyboard combinations may be mapped by the window manager and thus will not work without some workarounds:
+- Gnome window manager:
+  - (Control-Alt-Shift-r), this will conflict with the default setting for the screen recorder.
+In order to use this shortcut, you will need to remap the screen recorder under Settings to something else, e.g: Control-Super-Shift-r.
+  - (Control-Shift-u) is by default configured to the "Unicode Code Point".
+In order to use this shortcut, use ibus-setup and under the Emoji tab, change the shortcut for Unicode code point to something else, e.g.: Super-Shift-u.